A2 road (Ethiopia): Upgrades in Addis Ababa

-In Addis Ababa between 2008 and 2010, the A2 road received significant improvements.
+In Addis Ababa between 2008 and 2010, the A2 road received many improvements.
 This was when the road expanded into dual-lane highways with large roundabouts located in eastern parts of the city, which coincided with the move to create new expansion districts.
 A 13-kilometer section east of the Ring Road was upgraded on the A2, although it lacks grade-separated features.
 Separate lanes were previously added to older parts of the route between the city centre and the Ring Road.
 Moreover, two tunnels were built below roundabouts from 2013 to 2015 so that more facilities have been added to this road network.
-These upgrades aimed to enhance the road's capacity and efficiency, supporting the city's growth and development.